Customers Bancorp (CUBI)

 Customers Bancorp Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Customers Bancorp’s annualized revenue growth of 6.3% over the last two years is below its five-year trend, but we still think the results were respectable.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Customers Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 6.8% over the last two years was below its five-year trend.
 Customers Bancorp Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Customers Bancorp reported wonderful year-on-year revenue growth of 38.3%, and its $231.8 million of revenue exceeded Wall Street’s estimates by 6.9%.
+This quarter, Customers Bancorp reported robust year-on-year revenue growth of 22.5%, and its $236.9 million of revenue topped Wall Street estimates by 2.4%.

 Customers Bancorp Quarterly Net Interest Income as % of Revenue